Pearson-Higher-Ed/design/c/loading-indicator/v1.0.0-beta.3/index.md

         - Always on top of contents

       Sizing and spacing
-        - Chip is 200px wide and 70px tall
+      : - Chip is 200px wide and 70px tall
-        - Text and indicator and centered in the chip
+        - Text and indicator are centered in the chip
         - 12px spacing between icon and text

       Colors